Dragons in Greek mythology: The Colchian dragon

 Known as the Dragon of Colchis or the Colchian Dragon (Δρακων Κολχικος, Drakôn Kolkhikos), this immense serpent, a child of Typhon and Echidna, guarded the Golden Fleece at Colchis.
 It was said to never sleep, rest, or lower its vigilance.
 According to Ovid's Metamorphoses, the monster had a crest and three tongues.
 When Jason went to retrieve the Fleece, the witch Medea put the dragon to sleep with her magic and drugs, or perhaps Orpheus lulled it to sleep with his lyre.
 Afterwards, Medea herself had dragons pull her chariot.

-The Ismenian dragon
+Serpent of Ares

-The Ismenian Serpent, of the spring of Ismene at Thebes, Greece, was slain by the hero Cadmus.
-It was the offspring of Ares, who later turned the hero into a serpent.
+In the location where the city of Thebes would later be founded, a spring was protected by a serpent, assigned there by the god Ares.
+It was sometimes said to also be the offspring of Ares.
+It was encountered by the hero Cadmus, who defeated it using either his sword or a rock.
+On Athena's instruction, the hero planted the teeth of the dragon, from which arose the Spartoi, a group of armed men.

 Helios' dragons

 According to Apollodorus, the sun god Helios had a chariot, drawn by "winged dragons", which he gave to his granddaughter Medea.

 Scythian Dracaena

 She was a woman from the waist up with a serpent's tail in place of legs.

 When Heracles was traveling through Scythia with the cattle of Geryon, she stole some of the herd when the hero was sleeping.
 When Heracles woke he searched for them, visiting every part of the country, and he came to the land called the Hylaea (Ὑλαίην), and there he found in a cave the creature, which was the queen of that country.
 She insisted the hero mate with her before she would return them.
 He did so and through her became the ancestor of an ancient line of Scythian kings.
 It may have identified with the Echidna.